David Shulkin

-David Jonathon Shulkin (born July 22, 1959) is an American physician who served as the United States Secretary of Veterans Affairs from 2017 to 2018 under President Donald Trump, after serving as the Under Secretary of Veterans Affairs for Health from 2015 to 2017, under President Barack Obama.
+David Jonathon Shulkin (born July 22, 1959) is an American physician who served as the United States secretary of veterans affairs from 2017 to 2018 under President Donald Trump, after serving as the under secretary of veterans affairs for health from 2015 to 2017, under President Barack Obama.
 On March 28, 2018, Trump dismissed Shulkin from his position by tweet, and announced that Physician to the President Ronny Jackson would be nominated as Shulkin's successor.
 (Jackson's nomination was withdrawn a month later.)

 Early life and education

-David Shulkin was born July 22, 1959, to Jewish parents Mark Weiss Shulkin and Sonya Lee Shulkin (née Edelman), at the Fort Sheridan U.S. Army base in Highland Park, Illinois where his father was an Army psychiatrist.
+David Shulkin was born July 22, 1959, to Jewish parents Mark Weiss Shulkin and Sonya Lee Shulkin (née Edelman), at the Fort Sheridan U.S. Army base in Highland Park, Illinois, where his father was an Army psychiatrist.
 Both of his grandfathers fought in World War I.

-Shulkin earned a BA from Hampshire College in Massachusetts in 1982, followed by an MD degree from the Medical College of Pennsylvania (which has since merged into Drexel University) in 1986.
+Shulkin earned a B.A. from Hampshire College in Massachusetts in 1982, followed by an M.D. degree from the Medical College of Pennsylvania (which has since merged into Drexel University) in 1986.
 He then did his medical internship at Yale School of Medicine, and his residency and fellowship in General Medicine at the University of Pittsburgh's Presbyterian Medical Center.
 He was a Robert Wood Johnson Foundation Clinical Scholar at the University of Pennsylvania.